JohnAugustineMcCain/PEACE_MetaLogic/README.md

 engine.retriever = retriever
 ```

-### What's the meaning of this?
+## What's the meaning of this?

+The point is to make an LLM into a Meta-logical reasoning machine that can look at a document and generate summarized information about it while asking itself questions to remainin epistemically consistent, making "safe" decisions based upon what can he determined to be true rather than blindly accepting information to tie into probabilistic generation.

+Whether or not this is actually feasable is yet to be tested.
+If it works, it could be an important step in creating systems that genuinely think and can reason philosophically.

-	•	Engine.liminal_expand(...) now:
+Engine.liminal_expand(...) now:

-	1.	asks the LLM for clarifying questions,
+- asks the LLM for clarifying questions,

-	2.	retrieves top-k snippets to answer some,
+- retrieves top-k snippets to answer some,

-	3.	falls back to the LLM for “evidence snippets” if retrieval is empty,
+- falls back to the LLM for “evidence snippets” if retrieval is empty,

-	4.	raises Cc until the threshold is met and then collapses.
+- raises Cc until the threshold is met and then collapses.

+To be used with a:

-	•	a JSONL run-logger,
+- a JSONL run-logger,

-	•	a “policy” hook that decides actions from (TruthValue, confidence, context)
+- a “policy” hook that decides actions from (TruthValue, confidence, context)